DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/GroupItem/captionTemplate.md

 The template name or container.

 ---
-This property overrides the [caption](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/GroupItem/#caption).
+This property overrides the [caption](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/GroupItem/#caption) option.

 The following code example adds an icon to the existing caption: